civican/legisinfo/42-1/bills/C-75/bill_text.md

     **(7)** If an accused to whom subsection (6) applies shows cause why their detention in custody is not justified, the justice shall make a release order under this section.
 If the accused was already at large on a release order, the new release order may include any additional conditions described in subsections (4) to (4.2) that the justice considers desirable.

-### Section 228
+### Section 226

 Section 515.1 of the Act is replaced by the following:

 ### Section 515.1

-  **(1)** Before a judge, justice or court names a particular person as a surety, the person shall provide the judge, justice or court with a signed declaration under oath, solemn declaration or solemn affirmation in **Form 12** that sets out
+  **(1)** Before a judge, justice or court names a particular person as a surety, the person shall provide the judge, justice or court with a signed declaration under oath, solemn declaration or solemn affirmation in Form 12 that sets out

     their name, date of birth and contact information;